-2-way valves are straightforward components that can help you save energy and money.
-These valves have an inlet and an outlet port, and are found in basic on/off applications as well as variable flow systems that experience changes in temperature, flows, and pressures.
-These valves can lower total operating costs by reducing absorbed pumping power and by running heating and cooling systems under variable speeds.
+2-way valves are components that can help you save energy and money.
+These valves have an inlet and an outlet port, and are found in basic on/off applications as well as variable process flow systems that experience changes in temperature, flows, and pressures.
+These valves can lower operating costs by reducing absorbed pumping power and by running heating and cooling systems under variable speeds.

 For some chilled or hot water applications, the 2-way valve is the ideal solution; with peak effectiveness occurring when the valve operates at 30% - 80% open.
 Operating the valve in this range will extend the life of the valve and help prevent damage to the valve.
 An excellent option for shutting off or modulating a single source control of temperature, flow, or pressure.